Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Simulation study

-We observe that the Shiryaev strategy $\stratc$ is an arbitrage strategy with positive terminal values $V_T^{\stratc}$ in all scenarios.
-In contrast, discretizing the strategy yields a terminal value $V_T^{\stratd}$ distribution of similar shape but shifted towards smaller values and partially into negative territory.
-Without transaction costs, the range of observed terminal values is $[-42.46,428.24]$.
-This means that the maximum gain is roughly ten times higher than the maximum loss.
-With a value of $112.93$, the mean of $V_T^{\stratd}$ is more than double the maximum loss.
-The former also covers about 75\% of the mean of $V_T^{\stratc}$ which amounts to $148.26$.
-To earn such outcomes, the investor has to accept a loss probability of only 28\%.
+We observe that the Shiryaev strategy $\stratc$ is an arbitrage strategy with positive terminal values $V_T^{\stratc}$ in all scenarios. {\neu The distribution of $V_T^{\stratc}$ is characterized by positive skewness, a wide right tail and a mean of $144.7$.
+This simulated value is very close to its theoretical counterpart of $144.2$ which can be obtained via Proposition \ref{prop_distribution_shiryaev}.\footnote{ {\neu The asymptotic ($1-\alpha$) confidence interval for the mean $m$ is $\hat{m} \pm \frac{\hat{s}}{\sqrt{n}} z_{1-\alpha/2}$.
+For an empirical mean and standard deviation of $\hat{m} = 144.7$ and $\hat{s}=226.2$, respectively, a sample size of $n = 100,000$, and $\alpha = 5\%$, we have $(143.3, 146.1)$.
+The theoretical value of $m=144.2$ is covered by this range.}}} In comparison, discretizing the strategy yields a terminal value $V_T^{\stratd}$ distribution of similar shape but shifted towards smaller values and partially into negative territory.
+Without transaction costs, the range of observed terminal values is $[-53.5;4,392.8]$.
+This means that the maximum gain is significantly higher than the maximum loss.
+With a value of $109.4$, the mean of $V_T^{\stratd}$ is more than double the maximum loss, covers about 75\% of the mean of $V_T^{\stratc}$ and can be earned by accepting a loss probability of only 39\%.

+{\neu Proposition \ref{prop_conv_shiryaev} presents an asymptotic expansion of the expected cumulated Shiryaev rebalancing costs $\rebalcosts$ (with zero transaction costs) for an increasing trading frequency, i.e., $N\to\infty$ such that $\Delta t\to 0$.
+Because \eqref{error_value} implies $ V_{T}^{\stratd} = V_{T}^{\stratc} - \rebalcosts$, it can be used to formally proxy $\E[V_T^{\stratd}]$ instead of depicting it via simulation.
+Specifically, the leading term $C\Delta t^{2H-1}$ of the expansion, where $C$ and $2H-1$ are the rate and order of convergence, respectively, delivers the approximation $109.0$ and proves to be quite accurate (see also Tables \ref{Tab:Shiryaev_mu} to \ref{Tab:Shiryaev_H} and, in particular, Table \ref{Tab:Shiryaev_freq}).}\footnote{{\neu We recognize the order $2H-1$ from the convergence to zero of the fBm's quadratic variation restricted to the time grid \cite[see][]{Lin1995}.
+The quality statement can be backed up similar to Footnote \ref{fn:ci}.}}